Sir Thomas Esmonde, 11th Baronet

 Sir Thomas Henry Grattan Esmonde, 11th Baronet, KHS (21 September 1862 – 15 September 1935) was an Irish Home Rule nationalist politician and author.

 Politics

-Esmonde was elected Irish Parliamentary Party MP for the constituencies South Dublin 1885–1892, West Kerry 1892–1900 and North Wexford 1900–1918 in the House of Commons of the United Kingdom of Great Britain and Ireland.
+Esmonde represented the Irish Parliamentary Party as an MP for the constituencies of South Dublin from 1885 to 1892; West Kerry from 1892 to 1900; and North Wexford from 1900 to 1918.
 He also sat as an independent Senator in the Oireachtas from 1922 to 1934.
 He was High Sheriff of County Waterford in 1887.

 Personal life

-He was the son of Sir John Esmonde, 10th Baronet and his wife Louisa, daughter of Henry Grattan.
+He was the son of Sir John Esmonde, 10th Baronet and his wife Louisa, daughter of the younger Henry Grattan (making him a great-grandson of the pre-Union Irish statesman Henry Grattan).

 In July 1891, he married Alice Donovan of Tralee.

 Alice and Esmonde had five children: